 “It is easier to build strong children than to repair broken men.” – Frederick Douglas

 DuPage County Area Project, or DuCAP for short, is a private, chartered, Illinois 501(c)(3) not-for-profit corporation.
-We are not a county agency; we are a non-sectarian, non-political organization of public spirited staff and volunteers who develop and sponsor efforts aimed at preventing juvenile delinquency, creating a strong community, and keeping the community’s youth out of trouble.
+We are not a county agency; we are a non-sectarian, non-political organization of volunteers and trauma-informed staff who develop and sponsor efforts aimed at preventing juvenile delinquency, creating a strong community, and keeping the community’s youth out of trouble.